 Alternative Route Up:

-For a slightly easier climb up, from Dancing Ledge go back along the SW Coast Path the way you came until you reach the gate from the start of step 3.
+From Dancing Ledge go back along the SW Coast Path the way you came until you reach the gate from the start of step 3.
 Through this, look for a stone marker on your left pointing out the “Upper Path to Durlston”, which breaks away from the coast path to veer diagonally upwards across the field.
-Follow it uphill and through a gap in the stone wall, then bear left slightly through the second field to go through a gap in a hedgerow, then bear right through the third field to find a gap in a stone wall with a public footpath marker, where you will join the Upper Path.
+Follow it uphill and through an obvious gap in the stone wall, then bear left slightly through the second field to go through a clear gap in a hedgerow.
+Finally, bear right through the third field to find a gap in a stone wall with a public footpath marker, where you will join the Upper Path.

 Step 5 – Upper Path to Durlston